Driving Under the Influence (DUI)

-We Ensure Your Rights Aren’t Violated
+DUI Attorney’s That Ensure Your Rights Aren’t Violated

 If you are arrested for drinking and driving (DUI) in Michigan, you face life-changing penalties.
 Depending upon the charges, you could lose your license, spend time in jail, and be sentenced to probation or mandatory counseling.
-The exceptional attorneys at Triton Legal PLC analyze your case each step of the way and make sure your rights are not violated.
+The DUI attorneys at Triton Legal PLC analyze your case each step of the way and make sure your rights are not violated.

 Since we handle a great deal of Drunk Driving (DUI) Offenses in Bay City, Michigan, we know that being accused of violating the drunk driving laws (MCL 257.625) can cost you.
-Making sure you hire the best drunk driving lawyer in Bay City becomes critical to ensuring a positive outcome in your case.
+Making sure you hire the best DUI attorney’s in Bay City becomes critical to ensuring a positive outcome in your case.
 We have handled a significant amount of drunk driving (DUI) cases in Bay City, and we aren’t afraid of taking a case to trial.
 We have success at the motion level, trial level, and even appeals in drunk driving, DUI, OWI, and other alcohol related offenses.

 In general, there are 3 levels of Driving Under the Influence (DUI) charges in the state of Michigan:

 - Driving with a high Blood Alcohol Content (.17 or over), commonly known as the Super Drunk Law.

 The penalties for these offenses range from having 6 points added to your license, mandatory counseling for one year, and the installment of a breathalyzer device on your vehicle (for the high BAC charge), down to 4 points, probation, and a 90-day restricted license (for Impaired driving).

 Michigan Law – MCL 257.625 – is a complex area, which requires a deep knowledge of the interaction of a range of other laws that can affect you should you be charged with a drunk driving offense in Bay City.